 Let’s just be cheesy up front and quote some Johnny Mathis: “Just hear those sleigh bells jingle-ing, ring-ting-tingle-ing too; Come on, it’s lovely weather for a sleigh ride together with you.”
-Well, it was lovely weather when we were recently in Leavenworth, Washington and we did go on a sleigh ride even though it wasn’t even the holiday season anymore.
-And it was just us, the 2 dads, no kids, sans kids, without children… and this was one of those experiences that we wish we had the kids with us for.
+Well, it is lovely weather whenever we visit Leavenworth, Washington and we did go on a sleigh ride even though it wasn’t even the holiday season anymore.

-Is a sleigh ride a good way to spend an afternoon?
+Is a sleigh ride a good way to spend an afternoon or is it not worth the time?
 Well, here’s where you’ll be torn.
-If somebody asked us, just us 2 dads, if we’d do a sleigh ride again, we’d be quick with our answer: no, not unless the boys were with us.
-It’s a great family travel activity, and it might even be a lovely thing to do with a significant other, but yeah, we didn’t feel like it was the best use of our time during our anniversary weekend.
+If somebody asked us if we’d do a sleigh ride again, we’d say yes, especially if the kids are with us.
+It’s a great family travel activity, and it is a lovely thing to do with a significant other.

 If you’ve got kids with you and you’ve got the chance to go explore the snow, a sleigh ride may be just the ticket!
-We were welcomed by Icicle Outfitters and Guides in Leavenworth and would be happy to join them again for such a tour when we’ve got the little people with us.
+We were welcomed by Icicle Outfitters and Guides in Leavenworth and would be happy to join them again for such a tour in Leavenworth.

 What you'll find...

 What to Expect on a Leavenworth Sleigh Ride